View and edit device details

 1. Click Topology in the function bar.

-2. Under Balluff project, select the network module or device whose details you want to view.
+2. Under Balluff project, select the network module or the device whose details you would like to view.

 The detailed view of the desired network module or device is displayed.